Blog Contact Discover Vault →

 Documents often contain personal data — customer names in contracts, employee data in meeting minutes, contact information in emails.
 GDPR requirements apply to AI document management too:

-• Cloud-based DMS AI: Data processing agreement with the vendor (Art.
-28 GDPR), third-country transfer risk with US providers post Schrems II, training opt-out often required
+• Cloud-based DMS AI: DPA with the vendor (Art.
+28 GDPR), third-country transfer risk with US providers post Schrems II, training opt-out usually required.

-• On-premise AI: No DPA, no third-country transfer — but GDPR still applies to you as controller: legal basis (Art.
+• On-premise AI: No DPA for the AI, no third-country transfer — but GDPR still applies to you as controller: legal basis (Art.
 6), information duty (Art.
 13), data subject rights (Art.
 15–22), and a DPIA (Art.
-35) for high-risk processing
+35) for high-risk processing.

 For companies with sensitive documents (contracts, HR data, IP), on-premise is the safer architecture — because the two biggest risk sources (external processing + third-country transfer) are structurally removed.